Clean Water State Revolving Fund loans are only offered to public entities for projects that enhance and protect water quality.

 Design and construction

 Design and construction loans are primarily used for the erection, installation, expansion or improvement of a wastewater or stormwater facility, nonpoint source control activity or estuary management project, including the demolition of an obsolete facility.
 This type of loan can be used for preparation of engineering drawings and specifications for the proposed construction, and may include pre-design activities.
+For Construction Management General Contractor projects, please consult with project offer for required document.

 Recipients of Clean Water State Revolving Fund loans, as well as their consultants and contractors, will need to provide a wide range of information for the application process.
 The forms and resource documents on this webpage will assist in organizing the required information.